Blotch3D/Blotch3D/README.md

 encapsulates sprite-specific code.)

-Once every frame the 3D thread prepares for drawing and then calls the FrameDraw method, as well.
-But only if there is enough CPU available in the 3D thread.
+Once every frame the 3D thread prepares for drawing and then calls the FrameDraw method, but only if there is enough CPU available in the 3D thread.
 Otherwise FrameDraw is called less frequently.
 This is where you should put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
 For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), you may also want to put your app code in this method, as well, so it is called less